 So the federal courts ended up deciding that the only way to have true equality was to say that, whether you were black, white, yellow, brown, or whatever, your own opinion about where your children should go to school didn’t matter, hence the “forced” in “forced bussing”.
-Naturally, a lot of people didn’t take well to this philosophy of government, but the opposition to bussing was a complete failure, because the “silent majority” was seldom willing to engage in the same degree of striking and boycotting that liberals had just successfully deployed against segregation and the draft.
+Naturally, a lot of people didn’t take well to this philosophy of government, but the opposition to bussing was a complete failure, because the “silent majority” was largely unable to engage in the same kinds of effective civil disobedience that liberals had recently deployed against segregation and the draft.

 Harris, if she becomes President, will probably support an aggressive foreign policy just like what we had under Obama-Biden.
 She has promised to “stand up to” Russia.
 Granted, there isn’t much substance behind the “stand up to Russia” shtick; it’s just something that Democrats have to say now that they’ve blamed Vladimir Putin for their loss in the 2016 election.
 Nevertheless, I expect that Harris will handle the Middle East even less cautiously than Trump has.